VCE Literature Units 3 & 4

 The study is based on the premise that meaning is derived from the relationship between the text, the context in which it was produced and the experience of life and literature the reader brings to the texts.
 Accordingly, the study encompasses texts that vary in form and range from past to contemporary social and cultural contexts.
 Students learn to understand that texts are constructions, to consider the complexity of language and to recognise the influence of contexts and form.
 The study of literature encourages independent and critical thinking in students’ analytical and creative responses to texts, which will assist students in the workforce and in future academic study.

-On completion of this unit the student should be able to analyse how meaning changes when the form of a text changes.
+On completion of this unit the student should be able to analyse the extent to which meaning changes when a

-On completion of this unit the student should be able to analyse critically features of a text, relating them to an interpretation of the text as a whole.
+On completion of this unit the student should be able to analyse features of texts and develop and justify interpretations

 Units 3 and 4

 The Victorian Curriculum and Assessment Authority will supervise the assessment of all students undertaking Units 3 and 4.
 In Literature the student’s level of achievement will be determined by school-assessed coursework and an end-of-year examination.
 Percentage contributions to the study score in Literature are as follows:

 - Unit 3 school-assessed coursework: 25 per cent

 - Unit 4 school-assessed coursework: 25 per cent

 - End-of-year examination: 50 per cent